- Home

 Grade 6-8

-An average in which different values contribute unequally based on their assigned weights.
-Used in GPA calculation, financial analysis, polling, and any situation where data points differ in importance.
+View on concept mapA weighted average is an average in which different values contribute unequally based on their assigned weights, reflecting the relative importance or frequency of each value.
+Weighted averages are essential in GPA calculation, financial portfolio returns, polling aggregation, and any analysis where data points differ in importance or reliability.

 Definition